neuropsychology/Courses/Statistics/R/English/Introduction.md

   library("devtools")
 ```

-This basically activate the package and load its functions into your current package library.
+This basically activates the package and loads its functions into your current package library.

 Then, we can use another function to download the neuropsychology package.